Much Apu About Something

 "Much Apu About Something" is the twelfth episode of the twenty-seventh season of the American animated television series The Simpsons, and the 586th episode of the series overall.
+The episode was directed by Bob Anderson and written by Michael Price.
 It aired in the United States on Fox on January 17, 2016.

+In this episode, Sanjay's son Jay takes over the Kwik-E-Mart and changes it into a store that sells fresh food.
+Utkarsh Ambudkar guest starred as Jamshed "Jay" Nahasapeemapetilon.
+The episode received mixed reviews but drew controversy over trying to address the character of Apu.

 Plot

 Springfield is having a parade in homage to the city's founder Jebediah Springfield, where they introduce a new statue of him to a very negative reception.
 During the parade, Bart activates a fire engine's water cannon, soaking Chief Wiggum.
 As a result, the Springfield Police Department gets into a battle against the volunteer fire department which ends with a SWAT tank losing control and destroying the Kwik-E-Mart, injuring Apu and Sanjay.
 Homer catches video proof of Bart causing the disaster, and threatens to hand the tape over and send Bart to juvenile detention unless he swears to never pull a prank again.
 Milhouse tries to bring the old Bart back, but Bart resists dropping a beehive on Superintendent Chalmers' crotch and releasing the handbrake on Principal Skinner's cherry-picker.
 But Bart ends up doing well at school and noticing that Homer and Marge do not really praise their kids when they do well, resulting in a closer bond with his younger sister Lisa, as now he understands her disappointed past feelings.

 At the hospital, Sanjay reveals that he wants to retire from his job at the Kwik-E-Mart and give his share of the store to his son Jamshed "Jay" Nahasapeemapetilon.
 Six weeks after the incident, Apu returns to the Kwik-E-Mart only to find it renovated into a new store, the Quick & Fresh, a store that sells natural products run by Jay.
 At the store's restroom, Jay explains that Apu has an addiction to scratching lottery tickets.
 Because of that, he is the owner of 80% of the store.
 Jay, who is already angry at his uncle for being a stereotype, eventually fires Apu from his job.
 Apu is so depressed that he goes to Moe's Tavern, where Moe convinces Homer to turn Bart into a prankster again for him to pull a prank on Jay so Apu can have his store back.